yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 # Multi Network Card Configuration

+{% tip %}
-{tip} For details on multi-network card configuration, refer to: [How to Configure an Environment With Multiple Network-Cards (Multi-NIC)].
+ For details on multi-network card configuration, refer to: [How to Configure an Environment With Multiple Network-Cards (Multi-NIC)].
-{tip}
+{% endtip %}